 Dog owners usually know that chocolate is poisonous to dogs, but not all understand how much chocolate is toxic and how.
-As a responsible dog owner, it's important to understand what amount of chocolate is dangerous and what to do if your dog eats too much chocolate.
+As a responsible dog owner, it's important to understand what amount of chocolate is dangerous and proper treatment if your dog eats too much chocolate.

 Why Is Chocolate Poisonous to Dogs?

 Chocolate can be harmful to dogs for a few reasons.
-Most commonly, the high-fat content of chocolate and desserts containing chocolate can be enough to cause pancreatitis in dogs.
+In many cases, the high-fat content of chocolate and desserts containing chocolate can be enough to cause pancreatitis in dogs.
 Although there is no exact amount of fat known to lead to pancreatitis, any dog ingesting a sudden large amount of fat is at risk.
 The danger isn't limited to chocolate either; any food high in fat can lead to pancreatitis.
 This includes meats, cheeses, and any other high-fat food.

 Chocolate itself is toxic because it contains caffeine and theobromine, two chemicals known as methylxanthines.
 These chemicals can cause problems in dogs that range from mild to severe: